TRVTH

 For The Children

--- Justice of the Peace Keith Bardwell, of Tangihapoa Parish, Louisiana, on his refusal to grant a marriage license to an interracial couple, 6 October 2009
+I'm not a racist.
+I do ceremonies for black couples right here in my house.
+My main concern is for the children.-- Justice of the Peace Keith Bardwell, of Tangihapoa Parish, Louisiana, on his refusal to grant a marriage license to an interracial couple, 6 October 2009

 Labels: Current_Events, Morality, Quotation